chaturved/Prework-TipCalculator/README.md

 * [x] A settings page, which can enable dark mode, enable currency converter, and change-set default tips
 * [x] User can spilt the bill by selecting the number of people, then tip per person and total per person will be displayed.
 * [x] The app was made a little prettier by adding colors.
-* [x] Currency Converter, that converts the locale-specific currency into any foreign currency in real-time using API.
+* [x] Currency Converter, that converts the locale-specific currency into any foreign currency in real-time (using API Calls and JSON).

 ## Video Walkthrough